 - ArtClub – Prismari college card sleeve

-There are two ways to redeem codes, and both are super easy.
-Open up the game on PC, and click on the ‘Store’ tab at the top of the page.
+There are two ways to redeem MTG Arena codes, and both are super easy.
+For the first method, open up the game on PC and click on the ‘Store’ tab at the top of the page.
 From there, you’ll see a small oval text box in the top right corner, with ‘Reedom Code’ written inside.
-Copy your code into the box, and hit enter.
+Copy your code into the box, hit enter, and hey presto.

 If you’d rather not boot up the game, you can also redeem codes by entering them into your Wizards of the Coast account page.
 Log in using your MTG Arena details, and on the right-hand side of your account dashboard, you’ll find a nice, big ‘Redeem a code’ box.
 Paste the code inside, click redeem, and you’re good to go.

 Currently, you can’t redeem codes through the iOS and Android versions of the game.
 Instead, you’ll have to use your Wizards account page, or boot up the PC version of the game to unlock them.